Axiogenesis from $SU(2)_R$ phase transition: Axiogenesis from

 with $v_R(T=0)/T_{\rm sp,R}$ analytically given by Eq.~(\ref{eq:vR analytical}) in the high-temperature expansion approximation, or given numerically without using the approximation.
 As mentioned above, the prediction based on the approximation is in good agreement with the numerical result using the full form of the thermal potential within 10\%.
 The contours of the $W_R$ boson mass in the $(f_a,g_R)$ plane for $\lambda_R=0.1$ and $0.3$ and $c_B=0.035$ and $0.35$ together with LHC constraints~\cite{Aad:2019wvl} and HL-LHC prospects~\cite{ATLAS:2018tvr} are shown in Fig~\ref{fig:W prediction}. $c_B$ around $0.035$ is a typical value when the PQ symmetry has QCD, $SU(2)_L$, and $SU(2)_R$ anomaly with the same anomaly coefficient and the number of extra particles is not large, but $c_B$ around $0.35$ (or even $1$) is also possible in the chiral model with a large number of extra particles and without extra conservation laws.
 For $f_a \gtrsim 10^{11}$ GeV, the contribution to axion dark matter abundance from the conventional misalignment mechanism~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah} dominates~\cite{Co:2019jts} and the assumption of axion dark matter from the kinetic misalignment mechanism breaks down.
 If the HL-LHC finds a new gauge boson, that will point towards the QCD axion decay constant of $10^{9}\mathchar`-10^{11}$ GeV for $c_B=0.035\mathchar`-0.35$.

 So far we assume that the QCD axion dark matter dominantly comes from the kinetic misalignment mechanism.
-When the rotation of the PQ symmetry breaking field is induced by a large field value of the radial direction, the initial rotation is not completely circular, and axions may be produced by parametric resonance~\cite{Co:2017mop,Co:2020dya,Co:2020jtv}.
-If these axions are not thermalized, they also contribute to dark matter.
+When the rotation of the PQ symmetry breaking field is induced by a large field value of the radial direction, the initial rotation, before being thermalized, is not completely circular, and axions may be produced by parametric resonance~\cite{Co:2017mop,Co:2020dya,Co:2020jtv}; see~\cite{Co:2020dya,Co:2020jtv} for the estimation of the production rate of axions from a rotating PQ symmetry breaking field.
+If these axions are not thermalized subsequently, they also contribute to dark matter.
 In this case, the prediction on $m_{W_R}$ as a function of $f_a$ shown in Fig.~\ref{fig:W prediction} is understood as a lower bound, while $f_a$ as a function of $m_{W_R}$ is understood as an upper bound.